-Interest expense, net totaled \$3,900 for the quarter ended September 30, 2020 compared to interest income, net of interest expense of \$15,400 for the quarter ended September 30, 2019.
+Interest income, net of interest expense, totaled \$1,400 for the quarter ended December 31, 2019 compared to interest expense of \$1,800 for the quarter ended December 31, 2018.
 The following table indicates the primary components of interest income and expense for each of the periods (amounts in thousands):

-Following the completion of our underwritten public offering in February 2019, which generated \$11.5 million in gross proceeds to us, during the quarter ended June 30, 2019, we deposited a portion of such proceeds in interest-bearing cash equivalent accounts and earned interest income.
-As a result of the decline in market interest rates during 2020 compared to 2019 and a reduction in the average amount of cash deposited in such accounts, we earned \$2,000 of interest on deposited funds in the quarter ended September 30, 2020.
-Interest expense in both periods relates to interest paid on insurance premium financing notes and on our financing lease of office equipment subject to ASC 842, and in 2020, interest accrued on our Payroll Protection Program loan.
+Following the completion of our underwritten public offering in February 2019, which generated \$11.5 million in gross proceeds to us, during the current fiscal year, we deposited a portion of the proceeds in interest-bearing cash equivalent accounts and earned interest income.
+Interest expense in both periods relates to interest paid on insurance premium financing notes and on a lease of office equipment treated as a capitalized lease in 2018 and as a financing lease subject to ASC 842 in 2019.